Hi, I'm Shashank!

 College and volunteer work

 Nestled beside a national park and two serene lakes, the IITB campus hosts a lot of animals, from cats, dogs, and cows to snakes, leopards, and crocodiles.
 Inspired by the college's ethos of coexisting with animals, I began feeding the campus animals and tending to the injured ones, sparking my commitment to animal welfare.
 This commitment solidified after adopting Snoopy, an abandoned Indie dog, during the pandemic.
 Adopting an Indie dog, i.e., an Indian Pariah or an Indian street dog, further made me realize how all street dogs and cats of the world are victims of our neglect and how they are just as loving if not more than household pets.
 They deserve a family and belong in our homes, not on the streets where they are subjected to all sorts of cruelty.
 Since then, I have helped hundreds of birds and animals of all sizes live, heal, and find a home.
-I adopted another senior Indie street dog and have helped pigeons, squirrels, rats, dogs, cats, cows, even an odd baby eagle, and more!
+I adopted another senior Indie street dog (and then another senior one, and then another) and have helped pigeons, squirrels, rats, dogs, cats, cows, even an odd baby eagle, and more!

 (Sharing volunteering efforts in such a way might feel a bit distasteful to some of you.
 But there’s a good reason, at least from my point of view, for choosing to write about it so openly and extensively.
 To understand why, I invite you to read this essay.
 It's about an important belief that I hold.)